Migration Guide

 CLAUDE.mdProject memory — persistent facts with semantic search, knowledge graph, episodic recall.
 Not a flat file.

-Custom slash commands (.md)12 skills — specialized instruction sets loaded on demand (git, rust, python, security, OCI, etc.)
+Custom slash commands (.md)10 skills — specialized instruction sets loaded on demand (git, rust, python, security, OCI, etc.)

 Conversation historySessions — auto-save, --resume, full replay with segment metadata

 Design tree — a structured knowledge graph of architecture decisions, open questions, dependencies, and implementation status.
-Nodes have typed lifecycles (seed, exploring, decided, blocked, deferred) and bridge directly into the spec and implementation system.
-Not a TODO list — a design exploration space.
+Nodes follow the lifecycle seed → exploring → resolved → decided → implementing → implemented and bridge into specification and implementation work.

 Subagents (shared working directory)Cleave — each child runs in its own git worktree on its own branch.
 File scope enforcement, dependency-ordered dispatch waves, per-file conflict detection (never bulk-resolved), and adversarial review.
 See Cleave vs Subagents.